Dusty's Trail: Home media

 Several Dusty's Trail episodes, for reasons not entirely clear, were not properly copyrighted; these were among some of the last episodes of a regular TV series (in order of production) to lapse into the public domain, and some of the few to do so that were produced after 1963.
 Because of this, the show became widely available in reruns and on discount DVDs.

 On October 12, 2004, Brentwood Home Video released 17 episodes of the series on Region 1 DVD in the United States.

+Legacy

+The shows opening theme song appears as an easter egg in the video game Phasmophobia.
+It was included as part of an update that added the "Nell's Diner" map, and can be found by turning on the television in the main dining area.